RebornBeat/CIBOS-Complete-Isolation-Based-Operating-System/docs/Technical-White-Paper:The-Convergent-Computational-Architecture.md

 We establish that quantum computing faces fundamental physics constraints that render it practically incapable of threatening current cryptography.
 Simultaneously, CIBIOS architecture—through elimination of coordination overhead—achieves classical computational efficiency previously thought impossible, creating a new threat model for classical cryptography.

 This analysis introduces the concept of **CIBIOS Generations**: evolutionary stages of isolation-native computing that progressively amplify classical cryptanalytic capability.
-We examine the complete cryptographic landscape—including all RSA key sizes, all ECC curves, and all PQC algorithm categories—and establish a definitive security hierarchy based on mathematical complexity versus practical attack capability.
+We examine the complete cryptographic landscape—including all RSA key sizes, all ECC curves, and all PQC algorithm categories (Lattice, Code, Hash, Isogeny, and MPC-in-the-Head)—and establish a definitive security hierarchy based on mathematical complexity versus practical attack capability.

 ---